 Option Description /?
-Display usage information sessionlog.DPbcl Open an existing session log /B sessionlog.DPbcl Run in batch mode and save the session log to a log file sessionlog.DPbcl /C configfile.DPbcc Use the configfile.DPbcc options /M Start BC.exe and minimize when running /NOLOGO Do not show the splash screen when loading BC.exe /OUT errorfile.txt Output any error messages to a text file named errorfile.txt /S Run in silent mode - do not open the Program Error Detected dialog box on errors /W workingdirectory Set the target's working directory targetexe [target args] The executable to launch and its arguments
+Display usage information sessionlog.DPbcl Open an existing session log /B sessionlog.DPbcl Run in batch mode and save the session log to a log file sessionlog.
+DPbcl /C configfile.DPbcc Use the configfile.DPbcc options /M Start BC.exe and minimize when running /NOLOGO Do not show the splash screen when loading BC.exe /OUT errorfile.txt Output any error messages to a text file named errorfile.txt - this file will only contain error messages generated while trying to execute Error Detection, not the list of error and leaks discovered by Error Detection /S Run in silent mode - do not open the Program Error Detected dialog box on errors /W workingdirectory Set the target's working directory targetexe [target args] The executable to launch and its arguments